Sieve methods and the twin prime conjecture: Introduction and main results

 The sequence $ \left[\frac{p^2_{n+1}}{2(n+1)} \right] $ is unbounded.
 As a consequence, Conjecture \ref{gt} holds if there are infinitely many integers $n$ for which $ \left[\frac{p^2_{n+1}}{2(n+1)} \right] \leq \pi_2\left(p^2_{n+1} \right) .$

-In \cite{moth} we claim to prove the following result which also implies the twin prime conjecture. \begin{theorem} For $n \geq 2,$ let $ p_n $ denote the $n^{\rm th}$ prime.
+In \cite{moth} we claim to prove the following result which also implies the twin prime conjecture: \begin{theorem} For $n \geq 2,$ let $ p_n $ denote the $n^{\rm th}$ prime.
 Then for all $n \geq 2.$ \end{theorem} Our attempt to prove the above result has, however, not been deemed sufficiently clear.
 In this paper we use a similar approach as in \cite{moth} to derive our main result, namely Theorem \ref{maint33}.
-However our method of proof is by mathematical induction.
 The result of Theorem \ref{maint33} supersedes that of Theorem \ref{maint133} and therefore establishes its validity.
+Theorem \ref{maint33} proves a stronger case of Conjecture \ref{gt}, namely that the number of twin primes between $ p_n $ and $ p^2_{n+1} $ is unbounded with $n$ or as $n$ increases.
+Several cases of Conjecture \ref{maint4} may be deduced from our arguments in this paper.

 Our work is organized as follows: In Section \ref{prelim}, we recall the definition of the well known sieve of Eratosthenes and state some preliminary results.
-We show, as one of our main results, that

-for all integers $n \geq 1.$ Here, $\pi(m)$ denotes the number of primes not exceeding the integer $m.$ Finally, a proof for Theorem \ref{maint33} is presented in Section \ref{proof2}.
+Finally, a proof for Theorem \ref{maint33} is presented in Section \ref{proof2}.

 The usage of the word sieve in some cases of this work refers to subtracting magnitudes, as opposed to the usual reference to sifting out of integer positions.
 One of the basic principles applied in our methods of proof is that if two uneven sieves are individually applied to two finite sets of the same order, then after some finite time the order of the residue of the more porous one will be less that that of the other sieve.
-This principle is applied inductively and yields some of our results in this paper.
+This principle yields our main results in this paper.